 Do you want to return to work after your maternity leave?
 You will probably notice that it is not always easy at first.
-Therefore, there are special arrangements and rules for women who have recently given birth.
-There are also arrangements for women who are breastfeeding.
+Therefore, there are special arrangements and rules for women who have recently given birth or who are breastfeeding.
 For more information, go to the Health and Safety Portal.
 See the QR code at the bottom of this page.